broadinstitute/firecloud_developer_toolkit/README.md

 To work with Firecloud, you should install Firecloud-specific utilities.
 Cromwell/wdltool is needed on your laptop to validate and parse your wdl file.
 ```
-install_cromwell_21_nr.sh          # root not needed.
-21 is the current FireCloud version as of Jan 2017.
+install_cromwell_24_nr.sh          # root not needed.
+24 is the current FireCloud version as of March 2017.
 ```
 fissfc and firecloud cli are needed to use commandline tools to interact directly with Firecloud, eg for loading wdl files, loading data loadfiles, or launching and monitoring workflows.